 In 2017, the Cooperative signed an agreement with AES Kekaha Solar, LLC, to purchase power from its proposed 19.3 MWdc solar photovoltaic and 14 MWac five-hour duration battery energy storage system located on the Pacific Missile Range Facility in the western side of the island in the town of Kekaha.
 The utility-scale solar array and battery storage system will allow KIUC to use stored solar energy to displace fossil fuel generation in the evening hours.
-The facility is anticipated to be constructed in 2019.
+In early 2019, construction began on the facility.
 This contract has an initial term of 25 years once it is in commercial operation.

-Union contract

-The Cooperative has an agreement with one union.
-As of December 31, 2017, 61% of the positions and 60% of the employees were covered by the union contract.
-The agreement expires in December 2018.
+Union contract - The Cooperative has an agreement with one union.
+As of December 31, 2018, 61% of the positions and 61% of the employees were covered by the union contract.
+The agreement expires in December 2023.